JACK DROPPERS & THE BEST INTENTIONS

 Jack Droppers can’t do a cartwheel but you already knew that.
 You probably walked into the gig, took one look at that ragamuffin in a denim jacket, and said to yourself, “there is no chance that dad can do a cartwheel!”
 And you’re right, he can’t.
 In fact, he can’t do a cartwheel, nor a backflip, nor a two-octave jump, nor write a hit single, nor be friends with someone famous, nor do more than one photoshoot a year.
 There is absolutely nothing flashy, sexy, or trendy about Jack Droppers & the Best Intentions.

 Perhaps that is why Grand Rapids, a small city tucked away on the west side of Michigan, is the perfect spot for Droppers and co. to have handcrafted their discography.
 Once called “the furniture city”, Grand Rapids is home to artisans, builders, and a stubborn protestant work ethic.
 It’s not particularly pretentious and you probably won’t vacation here.
-It’s an apt metaphor for Jack Droppers & the Best Intentions who, after three self-released records and three EP’s, are set to release their fourth record in the Fall of 2022.
+It’s an apt metaphor for Jack Droppers & the Best Intentions who, after three self-released records and three EP’s, are set to release their fourth record in early 2023.

 This record’s got everything you’d expect from the band: thoughtful (occasionally tongue-in-cheek) lyrics, a few four-part harmonies, skillful yet restrained guitar playing, lush and layered keys, a song that is vaguely religious, a rhythm section you feel in your chest and not a single fricken cartwheel.

 Here's what the people are saying: